Towards Embedding Dynamic Personas in Interactive Robots:

 News

 Our paper got accepted in Robotics and Automation Letters (RA-L)!🥳🥳 .
-We will be presenting our work at ICRA 2025.

 Abstract